Ouranosinc/Magpie/docs/configuration.rst

 Postgres Settings
 ~~~~~~~~~~~~~~~~~~~~~

-Following settings define parameters required to define the `Postgres`_ database connection employed by `Magpie` as
+Following settings define parameters required to define the `PostgreSQL`_ database connection employed by `Magpie` as
 well as some other database-related operation settings.
 Settings defined by ``magpie.[variable_name]`` definitions
 are available as described at the start of the `Configuration`_ section, as well as some special cases where additional
 configuration names are supported where mentioned.